sarasunsh/flaskr-tdd/README.md

   ```

   Essentially, we're testing whether the response that we get back is "200" and that "Hello, World!" is displayed.

+  :sunny: *A test case is the smallest unit of testing.
+It checks for a specific response to a particular set of inputs. unittest provides a base class, TestCase, which may be used to create new test cases. read more about unittest here: https://docs.python.org/2.7/library/unittest.html*

 1. Run the test